-Anyone venturing out into the Scottish hills must be aware that hillwalking and climbing can be dangerous.
-Although accidents are mercifully rare (despite the occasional flurry of media attention), the nature of the sport is that you often put yourself in exposed situations where a slip or a stumble can have serious consequences.
+Anyone venturing out into the Scottish hills must be aware that mountaineering can be dangerous.
+Although accidents are mercifully rare, the nature of the sport is that you often put yourself in exposed situations where a slip or a stumble can have serious consequences.

-The weather is rarely static in Scotland, and it’s not uncommon to encounter sun, wind, rain and snow in the same day.
-Add to that frequent low cloud that can severely restrict visibility, and winter conditions when there is snow on the ground.
-For these reasons you have to be prepared for all sorts of situations whenever you go on the hill.
-Check out our recommended kit list, and the MCofS website gives a lot of hints and tips about mountain safety.
-There are also numerous organisations that run training courses on climbing, navigation and other useful skills.
+The weather is rarely static in Scotland.
+It is common to encounter sun, wind, rain and snow in the same day.
+Combined with this is the risk of low lying cloud giving poor visibility making navigation very difficult.
+For these reasons you must be prepared for all sorts of situations.
+Have a look at the suggested kit list.
+The Mountaineering Scotland website gives a lot of information about mountain safety.
+There are also numerous organisations that run training courses on climbing, navigation and other mountaineering skills.

 The club ethic, and the code for all mountaineers, is that we look after each other.
 However, you must be prepared for extreme conditions and take responsibility for yourself at all times.
 You must accept that when you venture out into the hills, whether with the club or as an individual, you do so entirely at your own risk.